CytoSure™ Autism Research Array

 This application note provides a technical evaluation of CytoSure™ Genomic DNA Labelling Kits compared with another leading DNA labelling kit.

 The impact of microarray probe design on detecting copy number variants at exon-resolution

-Learn more about the process that we undertake to make sure our arrays perform the best they possibly can.
+Different factors need to be taken into account when designing microarrays to make sure that they offer robust performance across the targeted regions.
+Learn more about the process we undertake to make sure our arrays perform the best they possibly can.

 The use of the InnoScan® 710 scanner and Mapix® software with CytoSure™ microarrays